iszczesniak/cpp/memory/index.md

 * `std::string("Hello")`: type `std::string`, argument `"Hello"`.

-Prior to C++17, such a recepie always created a temporary (a temporary object), and always on the stack.
+Prior to C++17, such an expression always created a temporary (a temporary object), and always on the stack.
 A temporary was destroyed before the evaluation of an expression was complete.
 Since C++17 these recipes are called **prvalue** expressions, or prvalues in short.
 We'll look into the expression categories later, but we start using the term **prvalue** now.

 A prvalue creates a datum, and it differs from a variable initilization in that we don't give it a name.
 As shown in the